 One of the biggest challenges to Intel’s x86 hegemony in the consumer market has been the emergence of smartphones where ARM-based processors have 90% market share.
 The PC market where Intel has a stronghold is declining at (estimated) 10% annual rate.

-While a lot of coverage has been to given to Intel’s decline in consumer market, I believe Intel has tough road ahead in server market too.
+While a lot of coverage has been to given to Intel’s decline in the consumer market, I believe Intel has a tough road ahead in server market too.
 One major advantage Intel has is the amount of (legacy) code which has been written for x86 (the same thing which keeps Cobol on life support), this advantage is diminishing rapidly due to following trends.

 - VM (virtual machine) based languages

-A lot of server side software development (web or otherwise) has moved to VM based languages (Java, PHP being the old leaders and Ruby, Python, Node.js the new ones).
+A lot of server-side software development (web or otherwise) has moved to VM based languages (Java, PHP being the old leaders and Ruby, Python, Node.js the new ones).

 VMs makes these platform agnostic and hence making a move from x86 to ARM even simpler (since only the VM has to support underlying platform).

 - PaaS (platform as a service)

 As more and more services are being moved into cloud whose underlying infrastructure is being dominated by only a few players (Amazon, Google, etc.), it makes it, even more, easier and economical for these players to design their custom ARM processors and offer it to their customers.

 One Reply to “Three reasons why Intel might lose server market even faster than consumer”